dougdale/apple_cc/README.md

 # apple_cc
-Python script to parse an Apple Credit Card statement and produce a file that can be imported into budgeting apps
+Python script to parse an Apple Credit Card statement and produce a CSV file that can be imported into YNAB.